kurianbenoy/myblog/posts/2020/2020-02-26-replaceurl.md

 ---
+aliases:
+- /2020/02/26/replaceurl
+date: '2020-02-26'
+layout: post
+readtime: true
 title: Replace one host name with another host name in Javascript
-type: post
-readtime: true

 ---

 Problem: You are given a host name, and from it you want to replace host name of one website with another which follows the exact Url pattern